 A

-Personal records can only be shared with the defence if they are likely relevant to the case and it is necessary in interests of justice to share the record with the defence.
+Personal records can only be shared with the defence if they are likely relevant to the case and it is necessary in interests of justice to do so.

-Personal records can only be used as evidence if they are relevant and important enough to the case that their value outweighs the risk that admitting them would prejudice the proper administration of justice.
+Personal records can only be used as evidence if they are relevant and important to the case.
+Their value as evidence must outweigh the risk that using them would prejudice the proper administration of justice.

 Q